 - spec.dataSource.postgresCluster.clusterName: The name of the cluster that you are restoring from.
-This corresponds to the metadata.name attribute on a different postgrescluster custom resource. - spec.dataSource.postgresCluster.clusterNamespace: The namespace of the cluster that you are restoring from.
-Used when the cluster exists in a different namespace. - spec.dataSource.postgresCluster.repoName: The name of the pgBackRest repository from the spec.dataSource.postgresCluster to use for the restore.
+This corresponds to the metadata.name attribute on a different postgrescluster custom resource. - spec.dataSource.postgresCluster.repoName: The name of the pgBackRest repository from the spec.dataSource.postgresCluster to use for the restore.
 Can be one of repo1, repo2, repo3, or repo4.
 The repository must exist in the other cluster. - spec.dataSource.postgresCluster.options: Any additional pgBackRest restore options or general options you would like to pass in.
-For example, you may want to set --process-max to help improve performance on larger databases. - spec.dataSource.postgresCluster.resources: Setting resource limits and requests of the restore job can ensure that it runs efficiently. - spec.dataSource.postgresCluster.affinity: Custom Kubernetes affinity rules constrain the restore job so that it only runs on certain nodes. - spec.dataSource.postgresCluster.tolerations: Custom Kubernetes tolerations allow the restore job to run on tainted nodes.
+For example, you may want to set --process-max to help improve performance on larger databases.